This is the homemade chicken soup from scratch recipe I grew up enjoying.

 Once the soup is boiling, turn down the temperature to low and simmer for 2 hours.

 Remove the chicken to a pan.
 Do this carefully so the chicken doesn't fall apart.
+Cut the chicken meat into pieces and add back to the soup.
+Garnish with fresh parsley if you like.

 More Gluten Free recipes To Try!